Featured Kitchen Renovations: Malvern East

-Anthony and Julie Sharpe know more than most how to put on a show, but the new kitchen takes centre stage in their Melbourne home.
+Anthony and Julie Sharpe know more than most how to put on a show, but the new kitchen takes centre stage in their family home.

 You might recognise the showbiz couple.
 Anthony is an actor and singer best known for his role as Cec in the hit ABC series Miss Fisher’s Murder Mysteries.
 Comedienne Julie is one of Australia’s top cabaret MCs.

 They both love entertaining, and their renovated kitchen, living area and soon-to-be-completed outdoor deck is the ideal place to enjoy a meal and drinks with friends and family.

 But this Malvern East kitchen renovation didn’t quite turn out the way Anthony and Julie envisioned.
 At first, they wanted an all-white kitchen with an island bench in a specific spot.

 “Rosemount’s designer showed us how that would look,” says Anthony.
 “And then he said, ‘what do you think of a black kitchen with the island on the other side?’

 “When we saw it we thought ‘oh my God, that’s the opposite of what we asked for’, but we love it.”

 Find out more about this stunning renovation in our Q&A with Anthony below.

 Need more kitchen renovations inspiration?
 Look through the great images in our kitchen galleries and see what style of kitchen you like best.
 You’ll also find more case studies at the bottom of this page.